 Why get involved

-By participating and campaigning to increase access to and availability of free, confidential HIV, hepatitis and STI testing across Europe, you can help more people than ever before become aware of their status.
-Your organisation or institution can participate in a number of ways, ranging from advocacy activities, awareness raising, testing outreach activities, training activities etc.
+By participating and campaigning to increase access to and availability of free, confidential HIV, hepatitis and STI testing across Europe, you can help more people become aware of their status.
+Your organisation or institution can participate in the campaign in a number of ways, ranging from advocacy activities, awareness raising, testing outreach activities, training activities etc. There are no minimum requirements for participation and for signing up as a campaign participant.
+Remember to download and use our campaign materials.

 Tell others about your ETW activities